AlexCouch/beagle-lang-specifications/PHILOSOPHY.md

         * Simple polymorphic programming
         * Ability to define a range of types
             - Classes for Class Inheritance typing
-            - Data structures of Data Composition typing
+            - Structs for Data Composition typing
     + Functional and Declarative Paradigms
 - Self Doumenting
     * Utilizes a state based compiler